Visas & Immigration

 Is the visa brake permanent?

 The government has stated that the brake is not intended to be permanent and will be reviewed regularly.
-The explanatory memorandum to the Statement of Changes confirms that the aim is to release the brake "as soon as it is considered appropriate to do so," but no end date has been set and no review timeline has been published.
-Any changes will be announced on GOV.UK.
+The explanatory memorandum to the Statement of Changes confirms that the aim is to release the brake "as soon as it is considered appropriate to do so."
+The impact assessment for the visa brake suggests an initial duration of approximately 18 months, though no formal end date has been set and no review timeline has been published.

 Also in the same Statement of Changes

-The 5 March 2026 Statement of Changes (HC 1691) contained several other significant changes beyond the visa brake.
+The 5 March 2026 Statement of Changes (HC 1691) contained several other significant measures beyond the visa brake.
 Nicaragua and Saint Lucia were added to the Visa National list with immediate effect from 15:00 on 5 March, meaning their nationals now require a visitor visa to travel to the UK.
-The duration of refugee and humanitarian protection permission was also reduced from five years to 30 months for adults and families claiming asylum on or after 2 March 2026.
-Further changes to the Skilled Worker and Skilled Worker compliance rules take effect on 8 April 2026.
+The duration of refugee and humanitarian protection permission was reduced from five years to 30 months for adults and families claiming asylum on or after 2 March 2026.
+Further changes to the Skilled Worker salary compliance rules take effect on 8 April 2026 — see our Skilled Worker salary compliance guide for full details.

 This article is for general information only and does not constitute legal or immigration advice.
 Rules change frequently — always verify current requirements on GOV.UK or with a registered immigration adviser before making any application.